 Getting to know the school staff together

-Your deaf child will need to get to know all the different professionals at school, such as the Teacher of the Deaf, teaching assistant and speech and language therapist.
+Your deaf child will need to get to know all the different professionals at school, such as the Teacher of the Deaf (ToD), speech and language therapist and teaching assistant.
 Make sure you and your child know these staff and that they know how best to support your child.

-Your child will have a number of professionals working with them such as the class teacher, Teacher of the Deaf, speech and language therapist, and one-to-one support worker.
+Your child will have a number of professionals working with them such as the class teacher, ToD, speech and language therapist and one-to-one support worker.
 You may also be in touch with the person in the school responsible for children with additional needs.
-In England, this is known as a special educational needs co-ordinator (SENCO).
+In England, this is known as a Special Educational Needs Co-ordinator (SENCO).
 Deaf children still need this extra support as hearing aids, implants and other technology don’t fully restore hearing.

 Remember that you’re the expert when it comes to your child and helping school staff to understand your child’s needs is an ongoing effort between parents, teaching and support staff to ensure your child is well-supported at school.